 In October 2017, inviting writers, speakers and scholars, REC started a Monthly Public Talk plan in order to develop knowledge of people in community.

 In 2018 April, as implementing its third objective of providing post-secondary and tertiary education in the region, REC newly set a one-year-long programme of “Youth Education and Community Development” (YECD) and this programme is designed to teach English, Computer and other useful subjects utilized in working environment.
 Currently second batch of YECD programme is training 24 students from Kyauktaw, Rathedaung, Pauktaw and Myaybon townships.
 The batch 2 class will be completed in June 2020.
 In first batch of YECD Programme, 23 students from Kyauktaw, Pauktaw, Sittwe and Ratheedaung townships were accepted and trained, and it was accomplished in June 2019.

-Reaching 10th year anniversary in 2019, REC reformed its administrative structure, financial management and teaching methods in the correct condition for operation of implementing future education plans and the board of directors considered to rename the school as “Pechaung Institute”.
-In this name of Pechaung Institute, the “Pechaung” is used to honor the river flowing in the region and the use of “institute” is relevant to post-secondary and tertiary education planned to implement in the future.
-The name of “Pechaung Institute” was officially used in 2019-2020 academic year.
+Reaching 10th year anniversary in 2019, REC reformed its administrative structure, financial management and teaching methods in the correct condition for operation of implementing future education plans and the board of directors considered to rename the school as “Pichaung Institute”.
+In this name of Pichaung Institute, the “Pichaung” is used to honor the river flowing in the region and the use of “institute” is relevant to post-secondary and tertiary education planned to implement in the future.
+The name of “Pichaung Institute” was officially used in 2019-2020 academic year.